sid-thephysicskid/data-science-agent/README.md

 # Data Science Agent

 Welcome to the Data Science Agent project!

 This repository is designed to explore automation of various data science tasks.
 Currently, its focused on the process of hyperparameter optimization using a Reasoning + Action (ReAct) LLM agent in the `agent_HPO_ReAct.ipynb` notebook, which is designed to iteratively improve machine learning model performance by optimizing hyperparameters.

-This work is motivated by the following papers:
+This work is motivated by the papers in the `Reference` section of this README.

 ## Getting Started